Traveling overnight, the Indian Pacific

 Seppeltsfield Winery

-In the afternoon we boarded a
+In the afternoon we boarded a bus to take

-opportunity to sample a 100 year-old Tawny Port.
-Below is a
+a 100 year-old Tawny Port.
+Below is a short video of the

-short video of the historical gallery at Seppeltsfield.
+historical gallery at Seppeltsfield.

 [Note: